compcommlab/oembeddings/README.md

 ## 02_preprocessing

-There are different ways to segment the corpus into training units for fasttext:

-- ✅ Retain whole articles / paragraphs (minimal segmentation; this is the default approach for fasttext)
+We retain whole articles / paragraphs (minimal segmentation; this is the default approach for fasttext)
-- 🧪 Split articles into sentences (smaller training units)

 ### General Notes for Text Cleaning